YU-MITC/moodle-local_yukaltura/README.md

 YU Kaltura Local Libraries for Moodle
 ------

-This plugin provides libraries and APIs and power other "YU Video Package" plugins.
+This plugin provides media gallery (called "My Media") for users.
+Through the "My Media", users can upload media files, preview and delete their medias, and edit metadata of each media.
+Also, users can set enable/disable access restriction to their own media.
 This plugin is updated with stable releases.
-To follow active development on GitHub, click [here](https://github.com/YU-MITC/moodle-local_yukaltura/).
+To follow active development on GitHub, click [here](https://github.com/YU-MITC/moodle-local_yumymedia/).

 Requirements
 ------